Alexis06030631/SNCF.js/README.md

 ## Documentation

-The documentation is available [here](https://alexis06030631.github.io/SNCF.js/)
+### The documentation is available [here](https://alexis06030631.github.io/SNCF.js/)
+### You can find some examples [here](https://alexis06030631.github.io/SNCF.js/examples)

 ---

 ## Features

 #### Easy to use

-SNCF.JS is object oriented which makes its use simple, fast and efficient
+SNCF.JS is object-oriented which makes its use simple, fast and efficient

 #### Lightning fast